sentriz/reboodt/README.md

-    ".qr string" ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]" ... returns a shakespearean insult, optionally aimed at a user ".say string" ... return string, useful is string is a .variable
+    ".qr string" ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]" ... returns a shakespearean insult, optionally aimed at a user ".say string" ... return string, useful is string is a .variable ".join #channel"
+    ".quit [message]" ... quit the current server with an optional message ".commands" ... show this list of commands

 Variables
 -----------